-think, and create.
+think, and create in the arts.
 Three semesters per year, professional artist mentors

 opportunity to find personal inspiration, gain technical skills, and

 build an art portfolio.
 Teens and mentors meet after school in an

 environment that provides a balance of freedom and support, diverse art

 — Applications are now being accepted.
 Click here for the Students page.